Determining how much you should spend on a CPU can be a difficult decision to make.

 In addition, purchasing a CPU at this price range makes the most sense in relative to your gaming PC build.
 If you are building a $1000 computer, spending $200 on a CPU is well within your price range and makes sense considering how important this component is to your build.

 If $200 is the sweet spot for how much to spend on your CPU, then what is the point of spending more?
 The answer is simple, more performance.
-You can obviously spend well over $300 on a gaming CPU, but we are just going to discuss the best processors under $300.
+You can obviously spend well over $300 on a gaming CPU, but we are just going to discuss the best processors under $300, which offer more than enough performance for gamers and 99% of PC users.

-There are a lot of really great options in this price range.
-These processors are considered to be entry-level high-end processors, and if you are building your first really high-performing gaming PC, this price point is a great entry point for you.
+Plus, there are a lot of really great options in this price range.
+These processors are considered to be entry-level high-end processors, and if you are building a serious gaming PC, this price point is a great entry point for you.

 You won’t have to worry about any performance degradation, and these processors should be able to handle all of your most complex modern applications.
 If you can afford a processor in this price range, definitely go for it.